Oedipus Rex: Film adaptations

-Stage adaptions
+Stage adaptations

 The composer Igor Stravinsky wrote the opera-oratorio Oedipus Rex, which premiered in 1927 at the Théâtre Sarah Bernhardt, Paris.
 It is scored for orchestra, speaker, soloists, and male chorus.
 The libretto, based on Sophocles's tragedy, was written by Jean Cocteau in French and then translated by Abbé Jean Daniélou into Latin.
 The narration, however, is performed in the language of the audience.
 The work was written towards the beginning of Stravinsky's neoclassical period and is considered one of the finest works from this phase of the composer's career.
 He had considered setting the language of the work in Ancient Greek, but decided ultimately on Latin, as "a medium not dead but turned to stone."

 Nigerian writer Ola Rotimi adapted Oedipus Rex into a 1968 play and novel, titling it The Gods Are Not to Blame.
-In 2012, the play was further adapted by Otun Rasheed, under the title The Gods Are STILL Not to Blame.

 Dancer and choreographer Martha Graham adapted Oedipus Rex into a short ballet entitled Night Journey, premiering in 1947.
 In this adaptation, the action focuses not on Oedipus, but upon Jocasta, reflecting on her strange destiny.

+Composer Wolfgang Rihm used the play as a basis for his 1987 opera Oedipus, also writing the libretto in German which includes related texts by Friedrich Nietzsche and Heiner Müller.
+It premiered at the Deutsche Oper Berlin, directed by Götz Friedrich in a performance broadcast live.

+Robert Icke's adaptation Oedipus premiered at Toneelgroep Amsterdam in 2018, before successful English-language transfer to the West End (2025) and to Broadway (2025), starring Mark Strong and Lesley Manville.

-TV/radio adaptions
+TV/radio adaptations

 Don Taylor's 1986 translation/adaptation of Oedipus Rex using the English title Oedipus the King formed part of the BBC's Theban Plays trilogy.
 It starred Michael Pennington as Oedipus, with Claire Bloom as Jocasta, John Gielgud as Tiresias, and John Shrapnel as Creon.
+The actors performed in modern dress.

 In 1977, CBS Radio Mystery Theater broadcast a version of the story called "So Shall Ye Reap," set in 1851 in what was then the U.S. Territory of New Mexico.

-In 1987, Brazilian TV Globo broadcast the soap opera Mandala a loose adaptation set in Brazil modern times starring Vera Fischer as Jocasta.
+In 1987, Brazilian TV Globo broadcast the soap opera Mandala, a loose adaptation set in modern times starring Vera Fischer as Jocasta.

-In 2020, Andrew Miller (actor) starred in a production of Oedipus Rex for PBS.

 In 2017, BBC Radio 3 broadcast a production of Anthony Burgess' translation of the play with Christopher Eccleston as Oedipus and Fiona Shaw as Tiresias/Second Elder.
 John Shrapnel, who starred as Creon in the 1986 BBC television version, played the First Elder.

 Other television portrayals of Oedipus include that of Christopher Plummer (1957), Ian Holm (1972), and Patrick Stewart (1977).